UniversalDependencies/UD_Munduruku-TuDeT/not-to-release/index-muy-example.md

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words);
-* There is no separate class of adjectives in Mundurukú.

 ## Morphology